dries007/AdventOfCode22/README.md

 https://adventofcode.com/2022

-This year, I'm going to try to them all, and in Rust.
+This year, I'm going to try to do them all, and in Rust.